Micro Focus File Formats

 Data is stored in records with variable lengths.
 A Record Descriptor Word (RDW) of two (2) bytes prefixes each record.
 A 128-byte header record is at the beginning of the file.
 This header record is followed by a combination of the RDW and record that may have trailing low-values to keep records aligned on a word boundary.
 The records are then concatenated into a contiguous string of data from the beginning to the end of the file.

 The mainframe variable length files that are transferred via FTP from the mainframe need special handling in order to get the RDW information to precede the variable length records.
 The RDW for mainframe variable length files is four (4) bytes with the first two (2) bytes being the record length.
-There may be an optional Block Descriptor Word (BDW) may also be present in a mainframe variable length file.
+An optional Block Descriptor Word (BDW) may also be present in a mainframe variable length file.
 The BDW is four (4) bytes in length.
-If the same FTP syntax that is used for fixed-length records is used transfer variable length records the file will be transferred without the RDW information.
+If the same FTP syntax that is used for fixed-length records is used to transfer variable length records the file will be transferred without the RDW information.
 Special FTP statements are needed to have the RDW information included.

-Indexed (or Key-Sequenced) files are the Micro Focus file type used for VSAM, KSDS (Key-Sequenced-Data-Sets).
+,"Indexed (or Key-Sequenced) files are the Micro Focus file type used for VSAM, KSDS (Key-Sequenced-Data-Sets).
 The IDXFORMAT(2) is the default that has two files (normally a filename.DAT and a filename.IDX for the data and index).
 Indexed files may have an optional alternate index or multiple alternate indices with or without duplicate keys (the primary key must be unique).
-The following table is a summary of the indexed file types supported by Micro Focus.
+The following table is a summary of the indexed file types supported by Micro Focus."

 Format Description